Middle Childhood Education (5–9) General Science Teacher, M.A.

 Degree Requirements

-In addition to the above, the following courses are required: Secondary Education 7320T, 7671X, 15 credits in graduate courses in one of the following: biology and/or any course numbered general science 7030T-7039T, or earth and environmental science and/or any course numbered 7041T-7059T.
+In addition to the above, the following courses are required: 15 credits in graduate courses in one of the following:

 Applicants must hold a New York State Transitional B Certificate in Middle Childhood Education: Biology, Chemistry, Earth Science, or Physics (grades 5-9).
 Requirements for the Transitional B Certificate are determined by the New York State Education Department.

-In addition to the above, 15 credits in graduate courses in one of the following: biology and/or any course numbered general science 7030T–7039T, or earth and environmental science, and/ or any course numbered 7041T–7059T.
+In addition to the above, the following courses are required: 15 credits in graduate courses in one of the following:

 Internships and Employers